 This component comprises of variable bonus based on the Group's and the individual's performance, as well as monthly variable component of the basic salary.
 To link rewards to performance, the more senior the executive is in the Group, the higher is the percentage of the variable component against total compensation.
 A comprehensive and structured assessment of the performance of key executives, against selected key performance indicators, is undertaken each year.
-Bonuses payable to Executive Directors and Key Management Personnel are reviewed by the Remuneration Committee and approved by the Board to ensure alignment of their interests with those of shareholders.
+Performance bonuses payable to Executive Directors and Key Management Personnel are reviewed by the Remuneration Committee and approved by the Board to ensure alignment of their interests with those of shareholders.

-Bonuses, based on the audited results, will only be paid to Executive Directors and Key Management Personnel in the following year.
-FY2022 bonus was paid to Executive Directors and Key Management Personnel in 2023 based on the FY2022 audited results.
-Similarly, FY2023 bonus, if any, will be paid to the Executive Directors and Key Management Personnel in 2024 based on the FY2023 audited results.
+Performance bonuses computed based on the audited results, will only be paid to Executive Directors and Key Management Personnel in the following year.
+For example, the FY2022 performance bonuses were paid to Executive Directors and Key Management Personnel in 2023 based on the FY2022 audited results.